revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

-17.Can we throw an exception explicitly or manually?explain with an example?
+17.Can we throw an exception, explicitly or manually?
+Explain with an example?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)